-- similar scale and design characteristics to their surroundings.
-The starting point for any new layout should be an assessment of biodiversity, topography, site conditions, and existing tree and landscape features.13 - 4.14 Dealing with trees, landscaping, drainage and any issues relating to ecology after the application has been determined, is not as effective as the consideration of these matters at the design stage. - 4.15 Access to new and existing dwellings should be considered in terms of the ease of use and the prevailing character of the area.
+- 4.13 Access to new and existing dwellings should be considered in terms of the ease of use and the prevailing character of the area.
 A secondary means of access should be provided to rear gardens of new dwellings other than through habitable rooms, be they to the side of detached or semi-detached houses or through access paths to the rear of terraces.
-Proposals for shared accesses will be favourably considered only if SCC parking standards14, or other adopted standards are met15, and where the developments do not result in an appearance that is dominated by parked cars.
-The retention of landscape features and trees or integrating new landscaping and tree planting can both aid the screening of parked cars, and help determine layouts that will have less impact to surrounding areas. - 4.16 Having adequate space around new dwellings ensures that the physical mass of new buildings does not impose unnecessarily on neighbouring properties.
-Adequate distances between facing windows at the rear of houses also ensures that privacy in adjacent properties is retained. - 4.17 There should be a distance of not less than 21 metres between main elevations of dwellings at the private side of houses, which is usually across back garden areas (i.e. rear elevation to rear elevation).
+Proposals for shared accesses will be favourably considered only if SCC parking standards, or other adopted standards are met, and where the developments do not result in an appearance that is dominated by parked cars.
+The retention of landscape features and trees or integrating new landscaping and tree planting can both aid the screening of parked cars, and help determine layouts that will have less impact to surrounding areas. - Having adequate space around new dwellings ensures that the physical mass of new buildings does not impose unnecessarily on neighbouring properties.
+Adequate distances between facing windows at the rear of houses also ensures that privacy in adjacent properties is retained. - 4.15 There should be a distance of not less than 21 metres between main elevations of dwellings at the private side of houses, which is usually across back garden areas (i.e. rear elevation to rear elevation).
 Within this dimension there should usually be a distance of 9 metres (measured at right angles) between the rear elevations of dwellings and the rear garden boundary relative to it.